rust-unofficial/patterns/intro.md

 When developing programs, we have to solve many problems.
 A program can be viewed as a solution to a problem.
 It can also be viewed as a collection of solutions to many different problems.
 All of these solutions work together to solve a bigger problem.

+There are many problems that share the same form.
+While the details are different, since they have the same form they can be solved using the same methods.
+[Design patterns](#design-patterns) are methods to solve common problems when writing software.
+[Anti-patterns](#anti-patterns) are methods to solve these same common problems.
+However, while design patterns give us benefits, anti-patterns create more problems.
+[Idioms](#idioms) are guidelines to follow when coding.
+They are social norms of the community.

 ## Design patterns

 [Design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) are "general reusable solutions to a commonly occurring problem within a given context in software design".
 Design patterns are a great way to describe some of the culture and 'tribal knowledge' of programming in a language.
 Design patterns are very language-specific - what is a pattern in one language may be unnecessary in another due to a language feature, or impossible to express due to a missing feature.